Treasure Chest (comics): Publication history

-Created by Dayton, Ohio, publisher George A. Pflaum and debuting March 12, 1946, as Treasure Chest of Fun & Facts, Treasure Chest was distributed in parochial schools and published biweekly throughout the school year until the 1960s, when it became monthly and doubled the number of pages.
+Created by Dayton, Ohio, publisher George A. Pflaum, who started Pflaum Publishing in 1885, and debuting March 12, 1946, as Treasure Chest of Fun & Facts, Treasure Chest was distributed in parochial schools and published biweekly throughout the school year until the 1960s, when it became monthly and doubled the number of pages.
 It was available solely by student subscription, and delivered in bulk to classrooms.
 Initially, the covers were of the same paper stock as the interiors; comic books' more typical slick covers were added in 1948.
 Six-issue summer editions were published in 1966 and 1967.

 Beginning with Vol. 4, #1 (Sept.
 7, 1948), the title changed to Treasure Chest of Fun & Fact, with the final word now singular.
 A source notes that with Vol. 23, #1 (Sept.
 7, 1967), the title changed a final time, exchanging the ampersand for "and", although Vol. 21 No. 1 (Sept.
 9, 1965) and featuring "The Champ is Back" as the cover story uses the ampersand in place of the word "and".
 Many very early issues were cover-titled simply Treasure Chest without the otherwise ubiquitous subhead.

 Sometime during the 1960s, Treasure Chest began to be published by T.S.
 Dennison.

 In 1964, a ten-part serial in Vol 19 #11-20 told the story of a presidential campaign vying for the nomination of fictional Governor of New York Timothy Pettigrew.
 The character's face was hidden throughout the series, and in the final chapter, it was revealed that Governor Pettigrew was black.

 The final issue was dated July 1972.

 Pflaum also published the magazines Junior Catholic Messenger, Our Little Messenger, and Young Catholic Messenger.